 If the clamping force is too weak, the headphones would have a higher risk of falling off from the head with any sudden change in movement, such as a turn of the head.

-However, if the clamping force of the headphones is too strong, it would put on more pressure on the ear cartilage and temporal bones, which would then lead to headaches and/or ear soreness.
+However, if the clamping force of the headphones is too strong, it puts more pressure on the ear cartilage and temporal bones, leading to headaches and/or ear soreness.

 The most common type of materials used for headphones ear cushions are:

 Leather and pleather ear cushions are harder in terms of cushioning as compared to foam and velour.